blakey83/Intro-to-IT---assignment-3/Website/readme.txt

-This is the folder to hold all of the group website resources.
+This is the folder to hold all of the group website historical resources.